+a.
+The terminal battalion has been notified to deploy.
+The battalion commander imitates actions by issuing the following WARNO.

-- a.
-The modular causeway company has received an alert notification from higher HQ to deploy to designated area.
-The modular causeway company will deploy to provide movement support for cargo and equipment on a 24-hour basis.
-The modular causeway company can deploy with only the personnel required to support the initial deployment or as part of a higher element.
-The modular causeway company will deploy by sea and air.
-OPFOR is capable of inflicting levels I, II, and III attacks and employing weapons of mass destruction at sea and aerial ports of debarkation, staging and marshaling areas, and onward supply routes.
-The modular causeway company is prepared for OPFOR activities during RSO&I operations, and establishment of assigned area, and during causeway operations.
-The transportation terminal battalion will provide guidance to the modular causeway company when a level II and III threat is anticipated.
-Upon notification of level II and III attack, the modular causeway company will cease operations and defend their assigned area.
-The transportation terminal battalion will coordinate force protection support and battle hand over to MP units or a TCF. - b.
-This exercise is conducted under all day and night environmental conditions.
-The company will not operate under threat of NBC, ground or air attack, indirect fire, and electronic warfare.
-During threat level I the unit will cease operations and assist in the defense of the unit's area or installation.
+"Be prepared to deploy to a theater of operation to provide transportation support.
+We will operate in the Echelon above Corps area.
+Some units may be attached to the Navy to support joint amphibious operations; others may operate separately under an appropriate commander, such as a theater support command, in an independent logistics support area.
+We will deploy by air and sea.
+Units may deploy as part of a higher element or separate.
+OPFOR is capable of inflicting Level I and II/III attacks and employing weapons of mass destruction at A/SPOD, staging, and marshaling areas, and along MSRs.
+The units will be prepared for OPFOR activities during RSO&I operations.
+The units will be prepared to defend against threat activity during movement and establishment of unit's area.
+The Transportation Terminal Battalion will provide guidance to the unit when Level I and II/III threats are anticipated.
+Upon notification of a Level II/III attack, the unit will cease operations and defend their assigned area.
+The unit will defend their assigned area until the terminal battalion coordinates battle hand over to MP or a TCF and the hand over has been complete.

+b.
+This exercise is also conducted under all day and night environmental conditions.
+The units will not operate under threat of NBC, ground or air attack, indirect fire, and electronic warfare.

 5. Special Situation.
+The unit commander issues the following WARNO: